aliraeisdanaei/AutomotiveCaseStudy4/README.md

 # Automotive Case Study

 This folder can be used for the automive case study.
+We could use it to track our progress, as well as upload the code for our apps.

 Here is the road map that we have.